MissVeronica/UM-Role-is-changed-email/README.md

 # UM Role is changed email template

 This is an additional custom email template to the Ultimate Member email templates.
-If enabled an user role change by an administrator will trigger sending of the email to the users email address.
+If enabled an user role change by an administrator will trigger sending of the email to the user's email address.

 Available user placeholders for the email template are: